This is fluid and will likely evolve as I encounter new ideas, meet new people, and enter new environments.

 In some minimal sense, it classified my boot as a threat, and it knows it needs to change direction.
 Survival likely encapsulates its entire neural pathways.

 But what does it not know?
 Probably everything else.
 It has no concept of "foot" or "human" or my "intentions."
 It can't conceive that I have thoughts, memories, plans extending across years.
-It cannot imagine that I'm sitting here thinking about it.
+Definitely not that I'm sitting here thinking about it.

 The bug exists in my world but has no framework to understand my world.
 The abstractions that structure my entire reality, like causation and time, don't exist for the bug.
 Not because it hasn't learned them yet, but because they lie completely outside what its nervous system can process.